 This is because it is virtually impossible to overcome an H. pylori infection without some form of treatment .

-So if any of these reveal a trace of H. pylori, then chances are that you are currently infected.
+So if any of these tests reveal traces of H. pylori, then there is a high probability of a current infection.

-The real problems with most tests present themselves when these tests are used after a you have completed a treatment.
+The real problems with most tests present themselves when most of these tests are used after a you have completed a treatment.

-Unfortunately this misleading information may prompt your doctor into prescribing further unnecessary medication to treat what is in fact, a now nonexistent bacteria.
+Misleading results may prompt your doctor into prescribing further unnecessary medication to treat what is in fact, a now nonexistent infection.

 A blood test checks for the presence of H. pylori antibodies, not for the bacteria itself.
 The biggest disadvantage of this test is quite simply;